stfc/PSyclone/doc/dynamo0p3.rst

 transformations are valid.
 In practice these transformations perform the required checks then call the generic ones internally.

-The use of the dynamo api-specific transformations is exactly the same as the equivalent generic ones in all cases excepting **DynamoLoopFuseTrans**.
+The use of the dynamo-api-specific transformations is exactly the same as the equivalent generic ones in all cases excepting **DynamoLoopFuseTrans**.
 In this case an additional optional argument **same_space** has been added to the **apply** method.
-The reason for this is to allow loop fusion when one or more of the iteration-spaces is determined by a function space that is unknown by PSyclone at compile time. this is the case when the **ANY_SPACE** function space is specified in the Kernel metadata.
-By default PSyclone will not allow loop fusion if it does not know the spaces are the same. this option allows the user to specify to the system that they are the same.
-This options should clearly be used with caution.
+The reason for this is to allow loop fusion when one or more of the iteration-spaces is determined by a function space that is unknown by PSyclone at compile time.
+This is the case when the **ANY_SPACE** function space is specified in the Kernel metadata.
+By default PSyclone will not allow loop fusion if it does not know the spaces are the same.
+The **same_space** option allows the user to specify that the spaces are the same.
+This option should therefore be used with caution.
 Note, if PSyclone knows the spaces are different this option has no effect and the transformation will always raise an exception.

 The Dynamo-specific transformations currently available are given below.
 If the name of a transformation includes "Dynamo0p3" it means